 Where is the Sydney Harbour YHA?

 The Sydney Harbour YHA is located at 110 Cumberland Street, The Rocks, in Sydney.
-The YHA is located just adjacent to the Cahill Expressway, which goes over both Circular Quay train station and the Sydney Harbour Bridge.
-The hostel is a short 5-10-minute walk from the Circular Quay train station.
+The YHA is located just adjacent to the Cahill Expressway, which goes over both the Circular Quay train station and the Sydney Harbour Bridge.
+You can catch a train from Sydney Airport via central station to Circular Quay station.
+The hostel is a short 5-10-minute walk from the harbor area Circular Quay train station.
 This location makes it ideal for exploring the Sydney Opera House, Sydney Harbour Bridge and Darling Harbour.